What is Earnest Money?

 It is the money given by the buyer to the seller in order to show that the intention of purchase of the property is bona fide.
 It binds both the parties to the contract (agreement to sell) and insures the interests of both the parties in the case of a default by either party.
 It is part of the purchase price and is deducted from the total value of the property while making the payment later.
 Unless there is anything contrary in the terms of the contract, the seller can forfeit the earnest money.

-To know more about the contract for purchase of property – agreement to sell or contact us for assistance.
+To know more about the contract for purchase of property – agreement to sell, click here (Add the hyperlink to the article of agreement to sell when it is ready) or contact us for assistance.

 Benefits of Earnest Money